 Currently, a junior majoring in psychology at USM, Smith will use the grant to look abroad within the United Kingdom.

-The selection process for a has a look at overseas grant based on the applicant’s academic fulfillment, campus and community carrier, the relation of travel to instructional guidance and professional desires, a personal declaration, letters of advice, and popularity right into a take a look at the overseas program.
+The selection process has a look at overseas grants based on the applicant’s academic fulfillment, campus, and community career, the relation of travel to instructional guidance and professional desires, a personal declaration, letters of advice, and popularity right into a take-a-look at the overseas program.
 Each recipient gets $1,000 to be implemented in the direction of the journey abroad.

 USM Student Awarded Phi Kappa Phi Study Abroad Grant 1